imagej/imagej.github.io/_pages/plugins/mtrack/index.md

 All dynamic parameters are saved in a .txt file call 'Allaverages'.
 For a better presentation the user can copy and paste the data from the .txt file to Excel or an equivalent software.

-## Low SNR Example

-An example movie with a single simulated microtubule at low SNR and the same microtubule without the noise is available for download [here](http://preibischlab.mdc-berlin.de/download/MTrack/LowSNRMTrack_Demo.tif.zip) To perform the analysis of such microtubules:

-1. Put the demo movies **LowSNRMTrack\_Demo.tif** and **DenoisedMTrack\_Demo.tif** into an empty directory, the results will also be stored here.
-2. To run the MicroTubule Tracker:
-3. Select {% include bc path="Plugins | MTrack | Microtubule Detection and Tracking" %},
-4. Select **Advanced Mode**, **Concatenated Seed Image followed by time-lapse images**, choose the LowSNR movie , the microscope parameters will be automatically loaded, finally click **Next&gt;** to continue.
-5. In the second panel load the denoised movie and click on **Load preprocessed movie and go next**
-6. In the panel labelled **Object recognition methods** select MSER from the drop down menu.
-The microtubule would be correctly identified, click *' next*' to go to the second panel where MSER parameters are displayed.
-Now click **Find Endpoints** to continue.
-7. Click **next** to go to the next panel.
-Using the slider in the panel **Deselect and select ends** identify the non-growing end of the microtubule and deselect it from further calculations by doing a left click near it, the green circle should turn pink implying that the end has been deselected.
-8. Select **Do MSER based segmentation** from the **Select segmentation method** as the choice of segmentation over time.
-Now click **Next** to go to the next panel.
-9. To track the microtubules over all 100 time-points click on **Start tracking** from the **Tracker options** panel .
-The expected runtime is around 5 min.
-10. The microtubule trajectory will be saved.

 ## Citation